Verified compilation of space-efficient reversible circuits: Compilation

-This interpretation generates a reversible circuit directly from the program by maintaining a mapping from program locations to bits.
-When a location is overwritten, a new ancilla $i$ is allocated and the expression $B\oplus i$ is compiled into a circuit.
-Evaluation amounts to running the circuit on an initial state, then retrieving the value at a particular bit. \end{example}
+Interpreting a program with $\I_{circuit}$ builds a reversible circuit executing the program, together with a mapping from heap locations to bits.
+Since the circuit is required to be reversible, when a location is overwritten, a new ancilla $i$ is allocated and the expression $B\oplus i$ is compiled into a circuit.
+Evaluation amounts to running the circuit on an initial state, then retrieving the value at the bit associated with a heap location. \end{example}

-\rever provides implementations of the interpretations above.
-It is also possible to define an interpretation that generates \emph{mutable dependence diagrams}, which were used as an intermediate representation in \cite{Parent:2015} to compile space-efficient reversible circuits.

-Given an interpretation $\I$ with domain $D$, we define the set of $\I$-configurations as $\mathbf{Config}_\I=\mathbf{Term}\times D$ -- that is, $\I$-configurations are pairs of programs and elements of $D$ which function as the heap.
+Given an interpretation $\I$ with domain $D$, we define the set of $\I$-configurati\-ons as $\mathbf{Config}_\I=\mathbf{Term}\times D$ -- that is, $\I$-configurations are pairs of programs and elements of $D$ which function as an abstraction of the heap.
 The relation gives the operational semantics of \revs over the interpretation $\I$.
-We do not give a formal definition of $\implies_\I$, as it can be obtained trivially from the definition of $\implies$ (Figure~\ref{fig:semantics}) by replacing all heap updates with $\assign{}$.
-To compile a program term $t$, \rever evaluates $t$ over a particular interpretation $\I$ (for instance, the reversible circuit interpretation) and a suitable initial heap $\sigma\in D$ according to the semantic relation $\implies_\I$.
-In this way, evaluating a program and compiling a program to, for instance, a circuit look almost identical.
-As we will show later, this greatly simplifies the problem of verification.
+We do not give a formal definition of $\implies_\I$, as it can be obtained trivially from the definition of $\implies$ (Figure~\ref{fig:semantics}) by replacing all heap updates with $\assign{}$ and taking $\dom(\heap)$ to mean the set of locations on which $\eval{}$ is defined.
+To compile a program term $t$, \rever evaluates $t$ over a particular interpretation $\I$ (for instance, the reversible circuit interpretation) and an initial heap $\sigma\in D$ according to the semantic relation $\implies_\I$.
+In this way, evaluating a program and compiling a program to a circuit look almost identical.
+This greatly simplifies the problem of verification (see Section~\ref{sec:verification}).